TomSpencerLondon/coder-craftsman/src/pages/2020-04-14-post-twenty-two/index.md

                 new AndSpecification<>(new ColorSpecification(Color.BLUE), new SizeSpecification(Size.LARGE)))
                 .forEach(p -> System.out.println(p.name + " is large and blue"));
   ```
-We have made sure our code is compliant with the open/closed principle by using inheritance and implementing interfaces that enable classes to polymorphically substitute for each other.
+We have made sure our code is compliant with the Open Closed principle by using inheritance and implementing interfaces that enable classes to polymorphically substitute for each other.

 The next principle is the Liskov substitution principle, read the blog here.